mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter2.md

 </ScrollView>
 ```

-You app should now have a SpaceX background image in the preview app.
+Your app should now have a SpaceX background image in the preview app.

 <img src="images/chapter2/chapter2-2.jpeg" class="img-small" />